Constellation-Labs/documentation-hub/nodes/index.md

 </head>

-**Constellation Network** is proud and excited to see you here and help you during your journey towards running a **Validator Node** on either a `State Channel` or the `Global Layer 0`.
+**Constellation Network** is proud and excited to see you here and help you during your journey towards running a validator node on either a state channel or the Global Layer 0.

-We appreciate your commitment and hope that the following documentation will ease your entry into the ecosystem.

-:::info Seed List in place
+## Before you begin:

+:::info Are you on the seedlist?
-  Both Constellation MainNet and TestNet currently have a **`seed list`** in place that limits which validator nodes are able to join the network.
-This system provides an extra layer of security and stability as the ecosystem matures and will eventually be removed.
-In the meantime, you can join the [waitlist](/) [TODO INSERT LINK] to be added to the list as slots become available.
+Both **Mainnet 2.0** and **Testnet 2.0** currently have a seedlist in place that only allows specific `NodeIds` to join the network.
+This provides an extra layer of security and stability as the ecosystem matures, and will eventually be phased out for anyone to join.
+If you'd like to get your name on the list, please fill out [this form](https://cypress-metal-1d9.notion.site/Node-Validators-80876addcf914fcbb014d80ff738ded4) and we will process requests as network resources allow.
 :::